NateWeav/checkra1n-linux/README.md

-# checkra1n-linux minimal Live USB
+# A fork of downthecrop's checkra1n-linux minimal Live USB, updated for Checkra1n 0.12.0 beta

 ## Portable minimal boot environment for use with checkra1n